-The Public Warrants and the Private Placement Warrants were initially measured at fair value using a Black-Scholes option pricing model with the volatility calculated by back solving in a Monte Carlo simulation.
-While the fair value of the Private Placement Warrants continues to be measured under Black-Scholes, subsequent to the Public Warrants being traded on an active market, the fair value of the Public Warrants has since been based on the observable listed prices for such warrants.
-As of March 31, 2022 and December 31, 2021, the fair value of the Public Warrants was estimated at their listed public trading price.
-For the three months ended March 31, 2022, the Company recognized a gain in the unaudited condensed consolidated statements of operations resulting from a decrease in the fair value of derivative warrant liabilities of \$17.9 million presented as a change in fair value of derivative warrant liabilities on the accompanying unaudited condensed consolidated statements of operations.
+The Public Warrants and the Private Placement Warrants were initially measured at fair value using a Monte Carlo simulation model.
+While the fair value of the Private Placement Warrants continues to be measured under a Monte Carlo simulation model, subsequent to the Public Warrants being traded on an active market, the fair value of the Public Warrants has since been based on the observable listed prices for such warrants.
+As of March 31, 2023 and December 31, 2022, the fair value of the Public Warrants was estimated at their listed public trading price.